0xPARC/0xparc-intro-book/src/pair.typ

 So this gives us a way to *verify* two-by-two multiplication.

 #remark[
-  The last sentence is worth bearing in mind: in all the protocols we'll see, the pairing is only used by the verifier Victor, never by the prover Peggy.
+  The last sentence is worth bearing in mind: In all the protocols we will see, the pairing is only used by the verifier Victor, never by the prover Peggy.
 ]

-#remark[We don't know how to do multilinear pairings][
+#remark[We do not know how to do multilinear pairings][
-  On the other hand, we currently don't seem to know a good way to do _multilinear_ pairings.
+  On the other hand, we currently do not seem to know a good way to do _multilinear_ pairings.
-  For example, we don't know a good trilinear map
+  For example, we do not know a good trilinear map
   $E times E times E -> ZZ slash N ZZ$ that would allow us to compare $[a b c]$, $[a]$, $[b]$, $[c]$ (without knowing one of $[a b]$, $[b c]$, $[c a]$).